aerialls/blog/content/posts/ubuntu-server-2204-image-packer-subiquity-for-proxmox.md

 Proxmox `pveum` is available through an SSH connection or from the web shell accessible under the node parameters on the UI.
 {{< /notice >}}

-Download the Ubuntu Server 20.04 ISO from [the images repository](http://releases.ubuntu.com/20.04/).
-At the time of writing, the latest version available was `ubuntu-20.04.4-live-server-amd64.iso`.
+Download the Ubuntu Server 22.04 ISO from [the image repository](http://releases.ubuntu.com/22.04/).
+At the time of writing, the latest version available was `ubuntu-22.04-live-server-amd64.iso`.
 Put the ISO inside the `local` storage under the `ISO image` category.

 ![Local storage in Proxmox](/images/proxmox/storage.png)